galetaire/spahousing/README.md

 # Description

-The market monitored on this website is the Spanish real estate market.
+The market monitored on this website is the Spanish real estate market 🏠.

 # About the database